 Do you like the retro style of the letters in Microsoft's first logo?
 If so, take a look at the Monoton font on the editor of FreeLogoDesign!

 In 1982, the logo affectionately nicknamed the "Blibbet" appeared.
 Microsoft was moving away from its rocker side to a much more corporate look.
 First, the name of the company was in a very common sans serif font.
-The only thing that made this logo recognizable was the horizontal lines in the letter O which resembled a CD.
+The only thing that made this logo design recognizable was the horizontal lines in the letter O which resembled a CD.
 The O was also used alone as the company's symbol logo.
 This logo was apparently quite loved by Microsoft employees.
-They even made petitions to keep the "Blibbet" during the 1987 redesign.
+They even made petitions to keep the "Blibbet" during the 1987 brand redesign.

 A major overhaul of Microsoft's logo took place in 2012.
 This logo, still used today, is the creation of Microsoft employees after several meetings.
 The bold and italic side of the previous logo disappeared to be replaced by the Segoe UI font.
 However, it is the addition of a colorful symbol that makes it so different from the other logos.
 Four squares of different colors form a window obviously reminiscent of Windows–one of the important products of the company.
-According to some, the red square represents PowerPoint or the Office suite, the blue square for Word or Windows, the green square for the Xbox or Excel console and the yellow square for Outlook or Bing.
+According to some, the Microsoft ecosystem was the main inspiration: the red square represents PowerPoint or the Office suite, the blue square for Word or Windows, the green square for the Xbox or Excel console and the yellow square for Outlook or Bing.
 In short, this logo seems to be here to stay.

 We would like to thank Anthony Boyd Graphics for his incredible mockup.